pocomane/brewed-in-the-apocalypse/bita.md

 is common to use 1-2-3 traits for all the roll - TODO - return to classic ranges ?

-The only constraint on which trait the player may select, is that ey must be able to play the scene in a way that makes evident all the choosen ones.
+The only constraint on which trait the player may select, is that ey must be able to play the scene in a way that makes evident all the chosen ones.
-Normally, with the 8 initial trais, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely out of the character.
-4 or more traits are played instead during actions for wich the character have a very good fit.
+Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely out of the character.
+4 or more traits are played instead during actions for which the character have a very good fit.
 Obviously, in the late game these number can increase consistently.

 ```
-Bob - Bart look at the motocycle engind to understand the problem and to fix
+Bob - Bart look at the motorcycle engine to understand the problem and to fix
 it.

-Scenarist - Ok, here the issue is knowning how an engine works to understand,
+Scenarist - Ok, here the issue is knowing how an engine works to understand,
 what do not touch, and what to touch to fix it.
 Roll for it.

 Bob - I will use the traits Intelligent, Smart and Quick understanding, so I have a
 bonus of 3

-Scenarist - yes, but you have a "Mental stess" harm of 1, so you can add only 2 to
+Scenarist - yes, but you have a "Mental stress" harm of 1, so you can add only 2 to
 your roll

 Bob - Ok.
 I got 8.
 So the result is 10.